AD-Papers-Material/SubsamplingMethods/README.md

     hospitals is computed.
 Unassigned hospitals are always at distance of one from their real block;

-  - It is chosen the candidate swap that minimizes the sum of distances arranged by size and location (in order according to priority) providing an improvement in the distance in at least one of the characteristics or a decrease of the overall
+  - The candidate swap chosen is the one that minimizes the sum of distances arranged by size and location (in order according to priority), as long it provides an improvement in the distance in at least one of the characteristics or a decrease of the overall
     ![QS](https://latex.codecogs.com/png.latex?QS "QS") in the
     subsample.
 For example (considering only location for simplicity), if the random chosen hospital is from the Tuscany region but is